Skip to main content

 Month-to-month

 The first 90 days of any STRATA engagement is month-to-month.
-Long-term commitments are earned by operational performance.
+Long-term commitments are earned by operational performance, not signatures.

 STRATA for Staffing and Recruiting